rainoffallingstar/sell/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of sell is to build a R6-based package for singlecell analysis.
+Now warped with Seurat V4/V5.

 ## Installation